jcdematos/jcdematos/README.md

 ## ⚡  About me:

-I'm a graduate student living in São Carlos, I'm passiaonate about technology and problem solving, in my free time a love to read and motorcycle ride.
+I'm a graduate student living in São Carlos, I'm passiaonate about technology and problem solving, in my free time I love to read and motorcycle ride.

 ## 📫 How to reach me: